You (Schiller song): Background

-The Song was written in July 2008 in the USA by Christopher von Deylen (Schiller) and Colbie Caillat.
+The Song was written in July 2008 in the US by Christopher von Deylen (Schiller) and Colbie Caillat.

 Music video

-The music video for "You" was shot on August 25, 2008 in Los Angeles at the shore of the Pacific Ocean by German director Marcus Sternberg.
-It made its world premiere on October 3, 2008 on the German music TV station VIVA.
+The music video for "You" was shot on 25 August 2008 in Los Angeles at the shore of the Pacific Ocean by German director Marcus Sternberg.
+It made its world premiere on 3 October 2008 on the German music TV station VIVA.

 The video features Christopher von Deylen, Colbie Caillat and others.
 In the video, Caillat is shown in front of a car and ram-air inflatable single-line kites in the shape of octopuses and under and on a pier.